DivyaVerma1203/Blinkit_Analytics_Dashboard/README.md

-# Blinkit_Analytics_Dashboard
+# Blinkit_Analysis
-Developed interactive Power BI dashboard to track key Blinkit operational metrices.
+Built an end-to-end data analytics project involving data extraction, transformation, and aggregation using SQL, followed by developing an interactive Power BI dashboard to visualize key metrics and track KPIs for actionable insights.